santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 ## Overview

-This framework aims to help traders and investors identify market tops.
+This handbook aims to help traders and investors identify market tops.
 It’s most useful for small to mid-cap coins driven by momentum and social narratives.